tanyaweaver/python-dev-accelerator/source/index.rst

 - Acquire strong and idiomatic skills as a Python programmer
 - Achieve a deep understanding of the full environment in which web programming occurs, from sockets up to frameworks.
-- Build evaluative criteria that empower students to choose the right tool for the job.
+- Develop the evaluative criteria to choose the right tool for the job.
-- Learn facility with associated technologies, git, HTML, CSS, Javascript.
+- Build facility with associated technologies: git, HTML, CSS, Javascript.
-- Gain mastery of the fundamental skills of agile design, testing, deployment and teamwork.
+- Gain mastery of the fundamental skills of agile development, testing, deployment and teamwork.

 Learning Philosophy